-Walk into most hostels today and you’ll find travelers with smart phones, netbooks, Macs, iPods, and large SLR cameras.
+Walk into most hostels today and you’ll find yourself surrounded by travelers with smartphones, netbooks, Macs, iPods, and large SLR cameras.
 Head to the computer room and you’ll find everyone on Facebook.
 In the TV room, most people are on their laptop.
-People are buried in their computer messaging their friends while listening to music oblivious to their surroundings.
+People are buried in their computer or messaging their friends while listening to music, oblivious to their surroundings.

 Just recently, I had a chat with famed writer Rolf Potts about how technology has changed so much over the last few years.
 He’s been traveling a lot longer than I have, and as an advocate of traveling without a lot of gear, Rolf was amazed at how much he had to learn to keep up with new travelers.
 “They are always online!” he said to me.
 After that conversation, I began to wonder if maybe we have become too wired in our travels.

 That sounds ironic coming from a tech-loving traveler who spends most of his days blogging.
 And don’t get me wrong — technology has made traveling easier in many ways.
 Smartphones and GPS have made finding your way much simpler — no more giant maps!
 When I arrive in a new city, it’s easy for me to find my hostel: I simply turn on my iPhone and use Google Maps to find it.
 When I need to book reservations, I do it from my phone or over the Internet.
 Travel apps make information accessible from your phone.
 Twitter brings you the latest news.
 Blogging allows you to get in touch with other travelers.
 Need to stay in touch with friends or family?
 Simply call them.
 Or Facebook them; if they are like 99.9% of the population, they probably check Facebook quite often.
 If it weren’t for Facebook, I probably would have lost touch with a lot of the people I’ve met on the road.